machinat/sociably/website/docs/introducing-jsx.md

 ```

 In the case above, the `<video ... />` element is a general API that can be sent to all platforms.
 The `<Messenger.Video ... />` element is a native API only works in `messenger` platform.

-## Next

-Learn how the messages composed with JSX syntax being rendered then sent in [next section](rendering-messages.md).